 European Wholesale Distribution.
 We sell our products both through wholesale distribution channels and through licensed retail stores and concessions operated by our wholesale partners throughout Europe and the Middle East.
 Our European wholesale business generally relies on a large number of smaller regional distributors and agents to distribute our products primarily to smaller independent multi-brand boutiques.
 Our products are also sold directly to large, well-known department stores like El Corte Inglès, Galeries Lafayette and Printemps.
 Overall, we have over 8,000 customers with no single customer representing more than 1% of our consolidated net revenue.
 The type of customer varies from region to region depending on both the prominence of the GUESS? brand in each region and the dominance of a particular type of retail channel in each region.
 In countries where the brand is well known, we operate through showrooms where agents and distributors can view our line and place orders.
 We currently have showrooms in key cities such as Barcelona, Düsseldorf, Lugano, Munich, Paris, Lisbon, Moscow and Warsaw.
 We sell both our apparel and certain accessories products under our GUESS? and MARCIANO brand concepts through our wholesale channel, operating primarily through two seasons, Spring/Summer and Fall/Winter.
-Generally, our Spring/Summer to April with the related shipments occurring primarily from November to April.
-The Fall/Winter sales campaign is from November to April with the related shipments occurring primarily from November to April.
-The Fall/Winter sales campaign or delay shipment of orders depending on their needs.
-Revenues from sales to our wholesale licensed retail stores are also recognized as wholesale sales within our European wholesale operations.
+Generally, our Spring/Summer sales campaign is from April to September with the related shipments occurring primarily from November to April.
+The Fall/Winter sales campaign is from November to April with the related shipments occurring primarily from May to October.
+The Company may take advantage of early-season demand and potential reorders by offering a pre-collection assortment which ships at the beginning of each season.
+Customers retain the ability to request early shipment of backlog orders or delay shipment of orders depending on their needs.
+Revenues from sales to our wholesale licensed stores are also recognized as wholesale sales within our European wholesale operations.
 For the year ended February 2, 2019, our partners opened nine new licensed retail stores and closed 42 stores, ending the year with 210 licensed retail stores in Europe and the Middle East.
-During fiscal 2019, we also acquired 26 stores from five of ou
+During fiscal 2019, we also acquired 26 stores from five of our European wholesale partners.